Chris Benoit's house

 It is situated at 130 Green Meadow Lane in Fayetteville, Georgia.

-On June 25th, 2007, WWE CEO Vince McMahon announced that Chris Benoit, his wife Nancy, and their seven-year-old son Daniel had been found dead at their home.
+On June 25th, 2007, WWE CEO Vince McMahon announced that Benoit, his wife Nancy, and their seven-year-old son Daniel had all been found dead at their home.

 Although the WWE paid tribute to "The Rabid Wolverine" and dedicated an entire show to his legacy, it wasn't long before the company realized that it needed to distance itself from him.

-Within days, shocking details started to emerge.
-At that point, it became clear that this was not a tragic accident.
+Within days, it became clear that it was a murder-suicide, not a tragic accident.

-The truth was unthinkable: Chris Benoit had murdered his wife and child before hanging himself from a weight machine in his personal gym.
+The truth was unthinkable: Benoit had murdered his wife and son before hanging himself from a weight machine in his personal gym.

-After murdering his wife and son, he placed bibles beside their bodies.
+After murdering his wife and son, he placed copies of the Bible beside their bodies.